 In the above case, the One Person Company shall be mandatorily required to convert itself into either a private or a public company Within a Period of Six Months.
 In this article, we also look at the procedure for conversion of one Person Company into a private limited company or limited company.

 Voluntary Conversion of OPC to Private Limited Company:-

-- When a One Person Company gets incorporated, it cannot convert itself to Private or Public company for a period of not less than two years from the date of incorporation
+- When a One Person Company gets incorporated, it cannot convert itself to Private or Public company before two years from the date of incorporation.

 - If the time period has elapsed and two years time period is over, a One Person Company can apply for converting itself to Private Limited Company or Public limited company.

 - The Conversion process should be done as per the rules and regulations laid down by the Companies Act, 2013 under Section 18, and Rule 7(4) of the Companies (Incorporation) Rules, 2014.